-Registration is now closed for the 2021 all-virtual Intergenerational Spring Seminar, All In for Climate Justice: Food Equity and Sustainability, hosted by the Unitarian Universalist Association Office at the United Nations in partnership with the Unitarian Universalist Ministry for Earth and UUSC.
+Register now for the 2022 Intergenerational Spring Seminar, Displacement and Human Rights: All In for Climate Justice, hosted by the Unitarian Universalist Association Office at the United Nations in partnership with the Unitarian Universalist Ministry for Earth and UUSC.
 Registration closes April 3.

 The Seminar will take place in-person at the First Unitarian Society of Minneapolis and online, April 1 - 3, 2023 (with Youth Orientation the evening of March 31).
 The event aims to instill in Unitarian Universalist youth and adults a commitment to global engagement and the skills to take action locally to address global issues.
 We have opened registration rates, including an option to attend at no charge for those who need it.